 Frank Family Vineyards is located on sleepy Larkmead Lane, one of several crossroads in the northern part of the valley connecting Highway 128 to the Silverado Trail.
 The winery property features a rich history; the original stone winery was founded in 1884 by S.P.
 Connor as Larkmead Winery and is listed on the National Register of Historical Places.
 Incidentally, the current Larkmead Winery is located a few hundred feet to the west.

-Since it’s founding the property has changed owners a number of times.
+Since its founding the property has changed owners a number of times.
 One of its most prominent wine making periods was from 1958 until 1990 when the winery was home to Kornell Champagne Cellars, founded by Hanns Kornell and his wife Marylouise.
 Stories like Hanns are certainly of another generation.
 He survived a year in Germany’s Dachau Concentration Camp, was released after appeals by the British Consul, fled to the UK, came to the USA but was on a ship that was torpedoed by a German Submarine boat and after arriving safely in New York City, eventually hitchhiked his way to California.
-He made sparkling wine for other producers both in California and other states before founding Kornell Champagne Cellars in 1952 – initially making his wine in neighboring Sonoma County at Fountain Grove Winery.
-His daughter Paula worked at the winery for years and today operates the brand Paula Kornell Sparkling Wine.
+He made sparkling wine for other producers both in California and other states before founding Hanns Kornell Third Generation in 1952 initially making his wine in neighboring Sonoma County at Fountain Grove Winery and later operated his own winery on site of what is now the Safeway shopping center on W. Napa Street in the town of Sonoma.
+His daughter Paula worked at the winery for years and today operates Paula Kornell Sparkling Wine.

 And when the train tracks used to run up to Calistoga, the tracks passed through what is now part of the current parking lot, with the nearest stop being Larkmead Station (long since gone).
-The northern part of the train tracks were removed in the 1970’s; the tracks currently end in the northern part of St. Helena and are used by the Wine Train for food & wine journeys from the city of Napa to St. Helena.
+The northern part of the train tracks was removed in the 1970s; the tracks currently end in on the grounds of Charles Krug Winery in St. Helena and are used by the Wine Train for food & wine journeys from the city of Napa to St. Helena.

 Fast forward many years; Frank Family Vineyards founder Rich Frank’s first Napa Valley acquisition was in 1990 when he purchased a home on the hills overlooking Rutherford including property that would eventually become the winery’s signature property – Winston Hill Vineyard.